Das-Kollektiv/tdme2/README.md

 	- supports loops and conditions
 	- sort of event based
 	- how to use:
-	  - each script is attached to a game entity so it for now does not need something like OOP
+	  - each script is attached to a game entity
 	  - communication between script instances is possible by sending signals with arguments
 	  - complex logic should still be implemented by a game developer in C++ by extending MiniScript
 	  - game designers can use MiniScript + those methods to implement high level game logic